MPhil/PhD

 Entry Requirements

-International students will require English Language at IELTS 7.0.
+International students will be required to demonstrate English language proficiency equivalent to IELTS 7.0 overall, with a minimum of 6.5 in each element.
 For more information, please visit: http://www.lincoln.ac.uk/englishrequirements

 Programme Fees